Compostable Canvas Artist Collaboration with Lois O'Hara

 Meet the talented Brighton-based artist, Lois O’Hara.

-Well-known for her bold and bright colours that have been splashed across various spaces and objects - from street art to buses, basketball courts and reusable water bottles (just to name a few!).
+Well-known for her bold and bright colours that have been splashed across various spaces and objects - from street art, and buses, to basketball courts and reusable water bottles (to name a few!).
 We’re delighted that Brighton-based artist Lois can now add compostable coffee cups to her list.

 Her creative work is inspired by exploring movement, using curved lines and shapes which are often hand-painted, to create this ‘movement’ with the hope to encourage people to think and act differently.